awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-four-stage-pipeline.md

 1. In the **Action category** drop\-down list, choose **Test**\.
 In **Action name**, type *MyJenkinsTest\-Action*\.
 In **Test provider**, choose the provider name you specified in Jenkins \(for example, *MyJenkinsProviderName*\)\.
 In **Project name**, type the name of the project you created in Jenkins \(for example, *MyTestProject*\)\.
 In **Input artifacts**, choose the artifact from the Jenkins build whose default name is *MyBuiltApp*, and then choose **Add action**\.

-   For more information about input and output artifacts and the structure of pipelines, see \.
+   For more information about input and output artifacts and the structure of pipelines, see [AWS CodePipeline Pipeline Structure Reference](reference-pipeline-structure.md)\.

 1. On the **Edit** page, choose **Save pipeline changes**\.
 In the **Save pipeline changes** dialog box, choose **Save and continue**\.